 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.

 It is legal to privately own a slot machine in Idaho if it was manufactured before 1950.

 Gaming Control Board in Idaho

-In place of a state gaming commission, state-tribal compacts exist between the Idaho state government and the tribal casinos located within the state.
-These compacts exist between the Idaho government and the following tribes:
+In place of a state gaming commission, state-tribal compacts exist between the Idaho state government and the

 - Coeur D’Alene Tribe of the Coeur D’Alene Tribe Reservation, Idaho

 - Kootenai Tribe of Idaho

 - Shoshone-Bannock Tribes of the Fort Hall Reservation of Idaho